alasin/neural-vqa-tensorflow/README.md

 - The LSTM+VIS model is defined in vis_lstm.py.
 The input tensors for training are fc7 features, Questions(Word indices upto 22 words), Answers(one hot encoding vector of size 1000).
 The model depicted in the figure is implemented with 2 LSTM layers by default(num_layers in configurable).

 ## Results
-The model achieved an accuray of 50.8% on the validation dataset after 12 epochs of training across the entire training dataset.
+The model achieved an accuracy of 50.8% on the validation dataset after 12 epochs of training across the entire training dataset.

 ## Sample Predictions